 First devised in 2012, the PCF has been reviewed and refreshed through a process of extensive consultation during 2017 and 2018.
 This has been led by BASW in conjunction with Research in Practice.
 The review has preserved the best of the PCF and elements that consultation respondents considered to be most important and useful, while modernising, clarifying and developing key aspects.
-A detailed overview of the refresh process is given here.
+A detailed overview of the refresh process is given here - the March/April refresh explanation document/booklet.